 The Company is well positioned for the future with recognizable banners each offering a powerful, positive brand experience able to capitalize on a strong network of stores and an exceptional e-commerce proposition.
 A variety of measures have been implemented to improve profitability, including enhancing the product offerings, tighter inventory management and improving the customer experience both in stores and online.
-Significant resources have been deployed to ensure that strategic initiatives supporting the changing consumer shopping behaviours are successful in responding to consumer demands.
-The Company's wholesale operations continue to grow and provide exciting opportunities in the U.S. marketplace with a wide variety of retailers showing interest in product offerings.
+Significant resources have been deployed to ensure that strategic initiatives, as outlined in the "Strategic Initiatives" section of this MD&A, supporting the changing consumer shopping behaviours are successful in responding to consumer demands.
+The Company has adopted a digital-first approach, to facilitate rapid and sustainable growth in the digital and omnichannel retail environment.
+As a result, the Company continues to enhance its core e-commerce platform, evolve its customer relationship management and marketing automation infrastructure and optimize its customer data management capabilities.

 The retail industry and consumer shopping behaviours are changing faster than ever before and, as a result, the Company recognizes its need to significantly increase its agility and improve efficiencies.
-The ability to quickly respond to these new demands and continue to reinvent will be key to long-term growth and future success.
+The Company is confident in its ability to quickly respond to these new demands for the achievement of long-term growth and future success.